How To Learn To Speak a Foreign Language With Social Anxiety

 6) Decide whether you really need to speak a language

 It seems like a strange statement.
-But the truth is that not everyone needs to learn how to speak some language.
+But the truth is that not everyone needs to learn how to speak a language.

 Before you dive into the language learning process, be sure that it’s something you want.
 You shouldn’t feel pressured into doing so just because others do.
 You don’t want to spend hundreds of extra hours on something you are not going to use.